Predictive analytics in retail:

 Automating customer service

-Based on past purchase patterns, customer demographics, and real-time sentiment analysis, predictive analytics can help customer service agents to better tailor their communication strategies and substantially increase customer satisfaction.
+Based on past purchase patterns, customer demographics, and real-time sentiment analysis, predictive analytics systems can help customer service agents better tailor their communication strategies and substantially increase customer satisfaction.

 acceptance rate of artificial intelligence chatbots in retail (higher than any other industry)